voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 KITTI detection dataset
 -----------------------

+The :class:`fiftyone.types.KITTIDetectionDataset <fiftyone.types.dataset_types.KITTIDetectionDataset>`
-The :class:`fiftyone.types.dataset_types.KITTIDetectionDataset` type represents a labeled dataset consisting of images and their associated object detections saved in `KITTI format <http://www.cvlibs.net/datasets/kitti/eval_object.php>`_.
+type represents a labeled dataset consisting of images and their associated object detections saved in
+`KITTI format <http://www.cvlibs.net/datasets/kitti/eval_object.php>`_.

 Datasets of this type are exported in the following format: